Best travel eSIM for Austria in 2026

 What is FUP on an Austria eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 An Austria plan used elsewhere in the EU may also hit a separate EU roaming fair use cap.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates

 Every factual claim about Austria's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in Austria, retrieved 30 May 2026.
 Three MNOs operate in Austria: A1 Telekom Austria, Magenta Telekom (formerly T-Mobile) and Hutchison Drei Austria; regulator named as RTR.